mossgreen/mossgreen.github.io/_posts/2019-01-6-Spring-Certification-Testing.md

 Spring’s integration testing support has the following primary goals:

 - To manage Spring IoC container caching between tests.
-By default, once loaded, the configured ApplicationContext is reused for each test
+By default, once loaded, the configured ApplicationContext is **reused for each test**.
 - To provide Dependency Injection of test fixture instances.
 - To provide transaction management appropriate to integration testing.
 - To supply Spring-specific base classes that assist developers in writing integration tests.